fnproject/fdk-java/docs/TestingFunctions.md

   }
 ```

-You can even specify custom actions to perform when the function is called, using for example a lambda.
+Finally you specify custom actions to perform when the function is called, using for example a lambda.
 This can be
 used to check some behavior:

 ```java